-While out drinking with Navy buddies the night before (here we go again, those Navy “pals”), Jack realizes he got a tattoo on his rear-end that hilariously says, “The Love Butt.”
+While out drinking with Navy buddies the night before (here we go again, those great Navy “pals”), Jack realizes he got a tattoo on his rear end that hilariously says, “The Love Butt.”

 In classic “Three’s Company” fashion, Jack’s quest to have the tattoo removed is misunderstood — Janet thinks he’s getting a vasectomy, and Mr. Furley thinks he going to change genders.

-The premise in itself is very funny, and so is this episode, especially the hospital scenes.
+The premise for this “Three’s Company” episode is very funny, especially the hospital scenes.

 #1: “Grandma Jack”

 “One of the judges was feeling a little bit under the weather.
-He ate a cookie, and it actually cleared his sinuses!” – Mr. Landers, praising Grandma Tripper’s unique cookies
+He ate a cookie, and it actually cleared his sinuses!” – Mr. Landers, praising Grandma Tripper’s unique “Chocolate Mint Surprise” cookies.

 Larry entering Jack’s cookie recipe into a baking contest (without Jack’s knowledge) is one thing, but Jack having to dress up like a woman in order to claim the $10,000 prize?
 Priceless.